 The first Tubik Studio logo lettering, colored version

 However, the time was changing, the team of designers was getting stronger, the trends in design were changing even faster.
 When the name of the studio was already recognized, the designers decided to create a new version that would contain both lettering and the mascot.

-So, in the first versions of sketches the designer did her best to work out as many different variants as possible in order to find general concept.
+So, in the first versions of sketches, the designer did her best to work out as many different variants as possible in order to find the general concept.